voxserv/freeswitch_conf_minimal/docs/tutorial_01_simple_pbx.md

 the vanilla configuration aliases all domains to the server's IPv4 address, making the domain name part in user registrations indistinguishable.
 The minimal configuration enables the "multi-tenant" scenario, where domain name part of SIP users makes difference.
+Even if you're not planning multiple domains on our FreeSWITCH server, multi-tenant configuration stil has its benefits.
+One of the benefits is that you can mix SIP users that connect via IPv4 and IPv6 in the same domain and let them communicate to each ther.

 DNS configuration
 -----------------

 First of all, you need to choose a domain name for your SIP service.
-Or better two different domain names: 1) for internal users to use for SIP client registration; 2) for external SIP peers to send unauthenticated calls to your server.
+Or even better, two different domain names: 1) for internal users to use for SIP client registration; 2) for external SIP peers to send unauthenticated calls to your server.

 In this example, we use `int.example.net` as a domain name for internal SIP client registrations, and `pub.example.net` as a domain name for